Bridgeport, California: 2020 census

-There were 357 housing units at an average density of 16.4 per square mile (6.3/km2), of which 160 (62.3%) were owner-occupied, and 97 (37.7%) were occupied by renters.
-The homeowner vacancy rate was 5.3%; the rental vacancy rate was 19.0%.
-341 people (59.3% of the population) lived in owner-occupied housing units and 218 people (37.9%) lived in rental housing units.
+There were 349 housing units at an average density of 16.1 /mi2, of which 246 (70.5%) were occupied.
+Of these, 136 (55.3%) were owner-occupied, and 110 (44.7%) were occupied by renters.

 Tourism

-Formerly known as Big Meadows, Bridgeport is annually visited by thousands of tourists, many of whom come to the area for its well-known trout streams and lakes.
+Formerly known as Big Meadows, Bridgeport is visited by thousands of tourists every year, many of whom come to the area for its well-known trout streams and lakes.
 Bridgeport Reservoir, Twin Lakes, Virginia Lakes, Green Creek, the East Walker River, the West Walker River and numerous small tributaries and backcountry lakes offer rainbow, brown and cutthroat trout fishing.
 The Bridgeport Fish Enhancement Program sponsors fishing tournaments twice per season.
 Bridgeport also occasionally plays host to the annual E Clampus Vitus celebration.

 Bridgeport is known for its backcountry winter recreation.
 Over 500 miles of cross-country skiing, snowshoeing, dogsledding, snowmobiling and multiple-use trails are found around the town, including Virginia Lakes Road, the Sweetwater Range, Buckeye, Bodie Hills and Summers Meadows.
 Many backcountry bowls can be used for telemarking and cross-country downhilling.
 Bridgeport is also notable for its proximity to the well-preserved ghost town of Bodie.
 The Mono County Courthouse is listed on the National Register of Historic Places.